ryankim0709/machine_learning-artificial_intelligence/Data_Normalization/readme.md

 This is because machine learning models are **sensitive** to the **scale of data**.
 Models will give more importance to larger values which is how bias is developed.

 **Disclaimer!
-There are many types of data normalisation, but I will be exploring mean normalisation for the time being**
+There are many types of data normalization, but I will be exploring mean normalization for the time being**

-## Mean Normalisation
+## Mean Normalization

 To do this, we will follow these simple steps